adaltas/node-csv-docs/src/md/stringify/index.md

 [![Build Status](https://api.travis-ci.org/adaltas/node-csv-stringify.svg)](https://travis-ci.org/#!/adaltas/node-csv-stringify)

-This package is a stringifier converting records into a CSV text and implementing the Node.js `stream.Transform` API.
-It is also providing the easier synchronous and callback-based APIs for conveniency.
+This package is a stringifier converting records into a CSV text and implementing the Node.js [`stream.Transform` API](https://nodejs.org/api/stream.html).
+It also provides the easier synchronous and callback-based APIs for conveniency.
 It is both extremely easy to use and powerful.
 It was first released in 2010 and is tested against big data sets by a large community.

-Source code for this project is available on [GitHub][stringify].
+Source code for this project is available on [GitHub](https://github.com/adaltas/node-csv-stringify).

 ## Main features